markpmlim/RGB2LumaChromaConversions/Readme.md

 ![](Documentation/DestChromaTexture.png)

-The background colour is White!
+Because the background colour is White, you would have to download this image and view it with a Picture Viewer like PreView.

 <br />
 <br />